 Determine your hourly rate

 This is how you arrive at a hourly rate.
 Follow the four steps below.
 Or watch the video 'Calculation example of your hourly rate' ('Rekenvoorbeeld van je uurtarief', in Dutch).
+For English subtitels to the video above, click the settings wheel, click ondertiteling and select English.

 Step 1: the business costs